jarviscanada/jarvis_data_eng_ChrisWan/README.md

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_ChrisWan](https://github.com/jarviscanada/jarvis_data_eng_ChrisWan)

 **Cluster Monitor** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_ChrisWan/tree/masterhttps://github.com/jarviscanada/jarvis_data_eng_ChrisWan/tree/master/linux_sql)]: A Minimum viable product to efficiently manage a 10 servers/nodes cluster running Rocky OS.
 These servers are internally connected through a switch, and are able to communicate through internal IPv4 addresses.
-Bash scripts were written to facilitate esy monitoring of hardware and usage information for each node in real-time.
+Bash scripts were written to facilitate easy monitoring of hardware and usage information for each node in real-time.
 The collected data is stored in a PostgresSQL (psql) database for reliable data storage.
 The entire project is deployed within a Docker container to ensure consistent execution and compatibility and development progress is tracked using Git version control.
 The collected data from this solution will be utilized to generate comprehensive reports, which will inform future resource planning decisions, such as the addition or removal of servers.
 This will enable the team to optimize resource allocation and ensure efficient cluster management.

 ## Highlighted Projects